 - What type of follow-up will I need after treatment?

 Be sure to write down any questions you have that are not on this list.
-For instance, you might want specific information about expected recovery times so that you can plan your work schedule.
+For instance, you might want specific information about expected recovery times.
 Or you may want to ask about clinical trials for which you may qualify.
 Taking another person and/or a tape recorder to your appointments can be helpful.

 Last Medical Review: 12/09/2014